-The name "raboso" (rabbioso = rabid, wild) probably refers to the pronounced tart and astringent Taste of the red wines or on the Piave Creek Raboso.
-The late-ripening, high-yielding vine is prone to real mildew, It produces ruby-red, rather similar to Raboso Piave, but slightly less tannin-rich red wines.
+The name "raboso" (rabbioso = rabid, wild) probably refers to the pronounced tart and astringent Taste of the reds or on the Piave Creek Raboso.
+The late-ripening, high-yielding vine is prone to real mildew, It produces ruby-red, compared to Raboso Piave quite similar, but a little less tannin-rich red wines.
 The variety is mainly in the region Veneto grown.
 It is - mostly together with the variety Raboso Piave - in the DOC / DOCG wines Bagnoli di Sopra.
 Colli Euganei.
 Corti Benedettine del Padovano.
 Merlara.
 Piave.
 Piave Malanotte.
 Riviera del Brenta.
 Venezia and Vicenza authorized.
-There are more stocks in the Emilia-Romagna and in Friuli-Venezia Giulia, In 2010, the Italian acreage amounted to 277 hectares with falling tendency.
+Further stocks exist in the Emilia-Romagna and in Friuli-Venezia Giulia, In 2010, the Italian acreage amounted to 277 hectares with falling tendency.
 In Argentina there should also be stocks.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012